11/12

 • Use IVUS

-Co-convenor: Ahmed Gaweesh (Alexandria, EGYPT), Olivier Hartung (Marseille, FRANCE), Michael Lichtenberg (Arnsberg, GERMANY), Romaric Loffroy (Dijon, FRANCE), Marzia Lugli (Modena, ITALY), Mark Meissner (Seattle, UNITED STATES)
+Co-convenor: Ahmed Gaweesh (Cairo, EGYPT), Olivier Hartung (Marseille, FRANCE), Michael Lichtenberg (Arnsberg, GERMANY), Romaric Loffroy (Dijon, FRANCE), Marzia Lugli (Modena, ITALY), Mark Meissner (Seattle, UNITED STATES)

 13/12